Stop cervical cancer before it starts

 If you're an adult woman, schedule a yearly exam with your primary care provider, OB/GYN, or other health professional.

-- Women who are age 21-29 should have a Pap test every three years.
+- Current screening guidelines3 – recommend that women who are age 21-65 should have a Pap test every three years.

 - Women age 30-65 should have a co-test (a Pap and an HPV test together) every five years or a Pap test alone every three years.
 (You may need to screen more often if you have a history of abnormal test results.)